-Product photography rates vary depending on the photographer experience: amateur can charge up to $50-$100 per hour while experienced professionals can charge around $300-$500 per hour.
+Amateur product photographers can charge up to $50-$100 per hour while experienced professionals can charge around $300-$500 per hour.
+These rates vary depending on the photographer’s experience.

 However, only professional product photography can help you achieve that kind of result.